ermiasgelaye/Mental-Health-Predictor/README.md

 ### Main Question of Interest

-**To predict national suicide rates from the observed personal and macroeconomic mental health risk factors**
+* **To predict national suicide rates from the observed personal and macroeconomic mental health risk factors**
+* (**this is a maybe*) To build an APP, in which people could enter their own data in the GDP/population/etc. input fields about their town/city/country to see if a policy change could predict lower suicide rate? e.g., The GDP increased in my town by 20% this year, so the policy-makers wonder that if they also have the government investing on the health sector also increased, will the next-year suicide rate decrease?

 ### Methodology & Objectives